1. Agency Eligibility

 2.6 As per Victorian Government Health directions, all participants must be vaccinated from Coronavirus prior to the commencement of the Games (except if a medical exemption applies).
 Proof of vaccination status may be required prior to commencing any entered event or entering any facility.
 This clause also includes coordinators, volunteers and support staff.

 3.1 Victorian Police Protective Services Officers (PSO) will compete for Transit & Public Safety Command as their department.
-Police Custody Officers (PCO) will compete for the Corporate Strategy & Operational Improvement Department.
+Police Custody Officers (PCO) will compete for the Regions they are managed from.

 3.2 Victoria Police individuals MUST register for the region, command or department they are assigned to at the time of registration.
 Members attached to PCETS MUST compete for the region where they are located at the time of entry.

-4.1 Entries close on Thursday 17th March 2022.
+4.1 Entries officially close on 20th March 2023.
 Some sports may accept late entries however this will be at the discretion of the respective Sports Co-ordinator.
 All entries are via the online registration system and payment must be made to complete the registration process.
 Credit Card (Mastercard or Visa) or PayPal account are the only forms of payment.
 For information on refunds, please check the Refund section contained within the General Information document.

 4.2 Entry fees may vary from sport to sport and are put towards the running costs of the event, such as medals, venue hire and payment of officials etc. Fees for some sports will be the basic entry fee plus “pay as you play” costs.
 Entry fees are listed with the events, along with those listed as “pay as you play”.